bibekbasyal/bibekbasyal/README.md

 - 👋 Hi, I’m @bibekbasyal
-- 👀 I’m interested in Poragramming
+- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning
 - 💞️ JS I’m looking to collaborate on my project
-- 📫 How to reach me krishnabasyal1999@gmail.com
+- 📫 How to reach me bibofficial08@gmail.com

 <!---
 bibekbasyal/bibekbasyal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.